foxnorth228/nodejs2022Q2-service/README.md

-To start server outside docker, you need start docker-compose with postgres database in folder postgres,
+To start server outside docker, you need start docker-compose with postgres database in folder postgres, and then start server
 To start server with postgres in container, you need start docker compose file in main folder
 Implemented npm script for vulnerabilities scanning (free solution) - scan:node and scan:postgres Use postgres:latest and node:18-alpine images